dapr/docs/concepts/observability/W3C-traces.md

 4. Pub/sub messages
      Dapr generates the trace headers in the published message topic and these trace headers are propagated to any services listening on that topic.

-### You need to propogate or generate trace context between services
+### You need to propagate or generate trace context between services
 In these scenarios Dapr does some of the work for you and you need to either create or propagate trace headers.

 1. Multiple service calls to different services from single service

-   When you are calling multiple services from a single service, for example from service A like this, you need to propogate the trace headers;
+   When you are calling multiple services from a single service, for example from service A like this, you need to propagate the trace headers;

         service A -> service B
         [ .. some code logic ..]